nestjsplus/test-auth-chapter-sample/README.md

 }
 ```

-Let's take a closer look at how we handle a  `GET /api/login` request.
-We're using the `LoginGuard` we built in the previous use case.
+Let's take a closer look at how a  `GET /api/login` request.
+We're using the built-in `AuthGuard` provided by the passport-local strategy.
 This means that:
 1. The route handler will only be invoked if the user has successfully authenticated
 2. The `req` parameter will contain a `user` property (populated by Passport during authentication)

-With this in mind, we can now build a simple method to generate a JWT, and return it in this route, and we're done!
+With this in mind, we can now finally generate a real JWT, and return it in this route, and we're done!
 We'll generate the JWT in our `authService`.
 Open the `auth.service.ts` file in the `auth` folder, and add the `login()` method, and import the `JwtService` as shown:

 ```typescript
 // sr/auth/auth.service.ts